martakarta/LineLights/README.md

 View live demonstration site at http://martakarta.github.io/LineLights

+#### Analogue Algorithm
-#### This project started in a really analogue way.
+This project started in a really analogue way.
 Two times 10 people were asked to follow some instructions and perform an algorithm.

 ##### Given Instructions:
 ######  1. Fix the cord on the grid (on any pin).